-This Proxy Statement is furnished to shareholders of National Beverage Corp., a Delaware corporation (the "Company" or "NBC"), in connection with the solicitation, by order of the Board of Directors of the Company (the "Board of Directors" or the "Board"), of proxies to be voted at the Annual Meeting of Shareholders of the Company to be held at the Hyatt Regency Orlando International Airport, 9300 Jeff Fuqua Boulevard, Orlando, Florida 32827 on October 5, 2012, at 2:00 p.m., local time, or any adjournment or postponement thereof (the "Meeting").
+This Proxy Statement is furnished to shareholders of National Beverage Corp., a Delaware corporation (the "Company", "NBC", "we", "us" or "our"), in connection with the solicitation, by order of the Board of Directors of the Company (the "Board of Directors" or the "Board"), of proxies to be voted at the Annual Meeting of Shareholders of the Company to be held at the Hyatt Regency Orlando International Airport, 9300 Jeff Fuqua Boulevard, Orlando, Florida 32827 on October 11, 2013, at 2:00 p.m., local time, or any adjournment or postponement thereof (the "Meeting").
 The accompanying proxy is being solicited on behalf of the Board of Directors.
 The mailing address of the principal executive offices of the Company is P.O.
 Box 16720, Fort Lauderdale, Florida 33318.
-The approximate date on which this Proxy Statement and the accompanying form of proxy were first sent to shareholders is September 4, 2012.
+The approximate date on which this Proxy Statement and the accompanying form of proxy were first sent to shareholders is September 6, 2013.

-Only holders of record of common stock, par value \$.01 per share, of the Company (the "Common Stock") at the close of business on August 20, 2012 (the "Record Date") are entitled to notice of, and to vote at, the Meeting.
+Only holders of record of common stock, par value \$.01 per share, of the Company (the "Common Stock") at the close of business on August 19, 2013 (the "Record Date") are entitled to notice of, and to vote at, the Meeting.
 Each holder of Common Stock is entitled to one vote for each share held at the close of business on the Record Date.